Stelio Savante

-Stelio Savante (born April 24, 1970)is a South African actor that has appeared in 140 films, TV series and video games in the last three decades.
-He is known for his roles as a South African/Israeli journalist and undercover Mossad agent opposite Jim Caviezel and Claudia Karvan in the political thriller Infidel, a Portuguese mayor opposite Matt Dillon in the Hawaiian drama Running for Grace, a small town deputy directly opposite Anne Heche, in her final film performance in the noir What Remains, and a rogue policeman in the South African epic drama Colors of Heaven.
+Stelio Savante (born April 24, 1970), a South African actor.

+Following two decades of Lort contract theater, Savante gained wider recognition for his roles in television series and films, including opposite Zachary Levi, and Sonequa Martin-Green, in the Amazon MGM biopic Sarah's Oil, opposite Elizabeth Tabish and Elizabeth Mitchell in the immigrant drama Between Borders, opposite Matt Dillon in the Hawaiian drama Running for Grace, opposite Anne Heche, in her final film performance in the noir What Remains, opposite Jim Caviezel and Claudia Karvan in the political thriller Infidel, and in the South African epic drama Colors of Heaven.

 In 2007 he became the first male South African-born Screen Actors Guild award nominee (Best Ensemble in a Comedy) for his recurring role on Ugly Betty followed by roles in the studio films My Super Ex-Girlfriend and Starship Troopers 3: Marauder.
-He is also known for the roles of Moses in the biblical series The Chosen, and the voice of Ajax in the popular video games Call of Duty: Black Ops 4 and Call of Duty: Mobile.
+He is also known for the roles of Moses in the biblical series The Chosen, and the voice of Ajax in the video games Call of Duty: Black Ops 4 and Call of Duty: Mobile.